themeadgatemagazine/home/_pages/submission.md

 ---

-**The submission window for the nth Issue of _The Meadgate Magazine_,  has now been closed.**

-For any queries, you can email us at [themeadgatemagazine[at]gmail[dot]com](mailto:themeadgatemagazine@gmail.com).
+If you wish to feature in the magazine, please send in your article to [themeadgatemagazine[at]gmail[dot]com](mailto:themeadgatemagazine@gmail.com) along with
+- the write up with photos, preferably.
+- name and age.

 We try to respond to submissions within 1-2 weeks of receiving it.
-If you do not hear from us till then, you can drop us an email at the above mentioned address.